-Identity, stationery and promotional material for Joyce Division, a collective of commercial film artists led by film maker Dan Joyce.
+Brand identity and printed material for Joyce Division, a collective of commercial film artists led by Dan Joyce.

 As an ex-member of the Dirty Sanchez crew and a specialist in light painting, time lapse and aerial video, Joyce’s commissions and collaborations are focused on the worlds of street culture, fashion and media.
 A recent piece involved promotional videos and events coverage for the House of Van’s initiative.